TambuDT/MacPowerAlert/README.md

 1. Launch the application.
 2. The app will start monitoring the battery status every minute.
 3. You'll receive notifications when the battery is at 20% or 80%.

-## Why avoid discharging below 20% and charging above 80%

-Keeping your Mac's battery between 20% and 80% charge can help extend the battery's lifespan.
-Recharging the battery when it's around 20% and stopping the charge when it reaches 80% can reduce stress on the battery and slow down the aging process.

 ## Contribute